Amy Robach was named News Anchor for ABC's "Good Morning America" in March 2014.

 Before her ABC News position, Robach was at NBC News from 2003 to 2012.
 In 2007, Robach was the co-anchor of Saturday TODAY and an NBC News National Correspondent.
 During that time, Robach also filled in as Weekday TODAY co-anchor, Weekday Newsreader and anchor for NBC Nightly News with Brian Williams.
 Prior to that, Robach was an anchor for MSNBC from 2003-2007.

-During her nine years at NBC, Robach interviewed major political operatives and world leaders, including Barak Obama in 2004, Senator John McCain, Speaker Nancy Pelosi, Speaker Newt Gingrich, as well as Prime Minister Benjamin Netanyahu.
-She covered the 2004 and 2008 Presidential elections, traveling to Iowa to interview candidates.
-She also interviewed Elizabeth Edwards following the scandal with her husband, John Edwards, and Rielle Hunter.
+During her 9 years at NBC, Robach interviewed major political newsmakers: Barack Obama in 2004, Senator John McCain, Speaker Nancy Pelosi, Speaker Newt Gingrich, as well as world leaders such as Prime Minister Benjamin Netanyahu.
+Robach also covered the 2004 and 2008 presidential elections, traveling to Iowa to interview the candidates.
+She also interviewed Elizabeth Edwards, following the scandal with her husband, John Edwards and Rielle Hunter.
 Robach traveled to Beijing to cover the 2008 Olympic Games.
-In 2009 she landed the first sit-down interview with Illinois governor Rod Blagojevich as he faced impeachment and criminal charges.
-In 2010 she got a one-on-one interview with Britain’s Prince Harry in Barbados.
-Robach has flown in an F-18 fighter jet, broken the sound barrier, landed on and then catapulted off the aircraft carrier the USS George HW Bush.
-She also traveled the globe, reporting for “Where in the World Is Matt Lauer” with live broadcasts from Kuala Lumpur, Malaysia and the Seychelles.
+In 2009, she nabbed the first sit down interview with Illinois governor Rod Blagojevich as he faced impeachment and criminal charges.
+In 2010, Robach got a rare one-on-one interview with Britain's Prince Harry in Barbados.
+She flew in an F-18 fighter jet, broke the sound barrier, landed on and then catapulted off the aircraft carrier, the USS George HW Bush.
+Robach also traveled the globe, reporting for "Where in the World Is Matt Lauer" with live broadcasts from Kuala Lumpur, Malaysia and the Seychelles.

 From 1999-2003, Robach worked at WTTG in Washington, DC as a reporter and morning and noon anchor.
 She covered the aftermath of 9/11 and the war with Iraq, reporting live from the Pentagon.
-She also contributed to the Edward R. Murrow Award-winning broadcast covering the Serial Sniper attacks, and was honored in Regardie’s magazine as one of the top 100 powerful Washingtonians.
+Robach also contributed to the Edward R. Murrow award winning broadcast covering the Serial Sniper attacks and was honored in Regardie's magazine as one of the top 100 powerful Washingtonians.